sgraf812/sgraf812.github.io/blog/2025-06-08-partially-well-founded-definitions.md

 ### `termination_by` only works for total functions

 There are times when you want to define a function that you know won't terminate for some inputs.
-Take the collatz sequence and the following definition computing its length:
+Take the collatz sequence for `n` and the following definition computing its total stopping time:
 ```lean
 partial def collatzLen (n : Nat) : Nat :=
   if n = 1 then 1